Orin-beep/HOTSPOT/README.md

 # Usage
-Before running the host prediction, you have to use __`preprocessing.py` for length filter and feature encoding__ (including the hypothetical proteins, identified MOB/MPF proteins and Inc group of the inputs.
-Details are available in the paper "HOTSPOT: Hierarchical hOst predicTion for aSsembled Plasmid cOntigs with Transformer").
-The temporary files will be stored in the folder `temporary_files/` by default.
-Then, `HOTSPOT.py` performs the host prediction with the phylogenetic tree search and pre-trained Transformer models.
-The results are stored in the TSV file `Result/prediction.tsv` by default.
+Before running the host prediction, you have to use __`preprocessing.py` for length filtering and feature encoding__  The temporary files will be stored in the folder `temporary_files/` by default.
+After preprocessing, you can use `HOTSPOT.py` for host prediction with the pre-trained Transformer models.
+The prediction results are stored in the TSV file `Results/host_lineage.tsv` by default.

 ## Simple example